vizdotlife/vizdotlife.github.io/_pages/announcements.md

 6 giveaways

 ## Phase 1: Holders Only Mint
 The first phase is a Holders Only Mint that will last 24 hours.
+No snapshot is needed.
+In real-time it will check if you hold a Viz asset in the wallet minting a piece.

+Max 3 NFTs per wallet
+Max 1 NFT per transaction
+Max supply of 50 NFTs in the Holders Only Mint phase

+Any remaining supplly will be allocated towards the Public Mint.

 This will be for collectors who hold at least one piece in any Viz collection (listed below).

 **Viz Collections include:**
 - [Viz.Life Art Collection](https://www.jpg.store/collection/vizlifeartcollection)